- The Fiscal

 - What You

 Payroll taxes fund social insurance programs including Social Security and Medicare and are the second-largest source of revenues for the federal government.
-In 2019, the most recent year for which data were not affected by temporary distortions resulting from the pandemic, payroll taxes made up 36 percent of total federal revenues.
+In 2022 payroll taxes made up 30 percent of total federal revenues.
 Most working Americans are subject to payroll taxes, which are usually deducted automatically from an employee’s paycheck.
 Employers are also often subject to those types of taxes.

 A few other types of federal payroll taxes also fund smaller programs:

 Employers and employees each pay 7.65 percent of payroll in FICA taxes; the portion dedicated to Social Security is 6.2 percent and is only levied up to a maximum income level determined annually (the remaining 1.45 percent is designated for Medicare).
 Self-employed individuals also contribute to these funds through Self-Employment Contributions Act (SECA) taxes.
 The rates for SECA taxes are identical to those for FICA taxes, with the only difference being that the individual is responsible for paying both employee and employer portions of the tax.

 The tax rate for Social Security was originally set in 1937 at 1 percent of taxable earnings and increased gradually over time.
 The current rate was set in 1990, although it has been modified twice in response to economic downturns.
 In 2011 and 2012, the rate for employees was temporarily lowered to help alleviate the hardship resulting from the Great Recession.
 To increase take-home pay during COVID-19, employers were allowed to defer withholding some of their employees’ share of payroll taxes for Social Security from September 1, 2020 through December 31, 2020.
-However, employers are responsible for withholding any deferred taxes from employee wages and paying them by the end of 2021.
+However, employers are responsible for withholding any deferred taxes from employee wages and paying them by January 2023.